binarymist/BinaryMistBlog/content/post/lack-of-visibility-in-web-applications.md

 title = "Lack of Visibility in Web Applications" math = true

-# Slug is required for counting comments.
-#slug = "lack-of-visibility-in-web-applications"

 summary = """
 Not being able to introspect your application at any given time or being able to know how the health status is, is not a comfortable place to be in and there is no reason you should be there.
 """